The requirements and processes outlined on this page apply to inbound travellers from the following Reciprocal Green Lane-eligible countries/regions:

-Either a Company or Government Agency in Singapore can sponsor/apply for a SafeTravel Pass under the Reciprocal Green Lane (i.e. SafeTravel Pass-RGL) on behalf of a prospective traveller, who:
+Either a Company or Government Agency in Singapore can sponsor/apply for a SafeTravel Pass under the Reciprocal Green Lane (i.e. SafeTravel Pass-RGL) on behalf of a prospective traveller, who is:

-- A valid passport holder of any nationality/citizenship;
+- Holding a valid passport holder of any nationality/citizenship;

-- A resident of either Singapore or the RGL partner country/region;
+- A resident of the RGL partner country/region;

 - Seeking to make a single-entry, short-term essential travel; and